-- You have to right to culturally competent services that respect you and your personal values and opinions
+- You have the right to culturally competent services that respect you and your personal values and opinions.

 - You have the right to know and understand all of the limitations of SRVSS.

 - You have the right to make your own decisions within the policies of Kent State University

-- You have to right to respectful treatment of your information
+- You have the right to respectful treatment of your information.

 - You have the right to give input and feedback on any or all aspects of SRVSS’s programs and services.